All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Tirzepatide for men over 40: dual-action GIP/GLP-1 mechanism, SURMOUNT trial data, body composition effects, and why it may be ideal for midlife metabolic health.

 Tirzepatide for men over 40 offers a unique dual-receptor mechanism that targets both GIP and GLP-1 pathways simultaneously.
-This makes it the most potent weight loss injectable currently available, with clinical trial results showing up to 22.5% body weight reduction.
-For men navigating the metabolic challenges of midlife, tirzepatide represents a significant treatment option.
+This makes it the most potent weight loss injectable currently available, with clinical trial results showing up to 22.5% body weight[1] reduction.
+For men understanding the metabolic challenges of midlife, tirzepatide represents a significant treatment option.
 Here is what you need to know.

 What Makes Tirzepatide Different